CatKevin/OnchainVampireSurvivors/README.md

 ![Alt text](https://github.com/CatKevin/OnchainVampireSurvivors/blob/main/images/10.png?raw=true)

-- On the game settlement page, you need to click the Submit button to spread this valuable game data to Somnia Testnet, so that players around the world can see your outstanding performance!!
+- On the game settlement page, you need to click the Submit button to spread this valuable game data to PUSH Testnet, so that players around the world can see your outstanding performance!!

 ![Alt text](https://github.com/CatKevin/OnchainVampireSurvivors/blob/main/images/9.png?raw=true)

 ## How we built it
 I completed this project during this days.
-The time was very tight and the workload was huge because it involved game planning, art, gameplay mechanisms and algorithms, as well as smart contracts and interaction logic with the Somnia Testnet.
+The time was very tight and the workload was huge because it involved game planning, art, gameplay mechanisms and algorithms, as well as smart contracts and interaction logic with the PUSH Testnet.

 ### 1、logo
 I use Photoshop to draw the game logo and most of the game assets